ssha-org/ssha_web/content/conference.md

 <br />
 <i>Hotel Information & Reservations</i>

 SSHA recognizes that you have a number of options when securing hotel accommodations for the annual meeting.
 It is important to keep in mind that SSHA has made a major commitment to the Palmer House Hilton in order to secure a large block of quality hotel rooms at competitive prices in a convenient location.
 SSHA is legally bound to fill these rooms.
 Not to do so has severe financial implications for SSHA, both in 2022 and in years to come and will almost certainly raise your costs of attending future annual meetings.
 If you require a hotel in Chicago, we would very much appreciate it if you would reserve your room at the Palmer House Hilton.
 &emsp;
-SSHA has a special group rate for both single and double occupancy per night plus tax.
-Group rates cannot be guaranteed after October 15, 2022.
+Reserve your hotel room at the Palmer House by Hilton, located on the Magnificent Mile which is Chicago’s premier commercial district.
+The vibrant, bustling area is home to upscale shops, luxe fashion outlets, with fine dining and gorgeous panoramic city views.

+SSHA attendees receive a discounted hotel rate of $189.00++ per night.
+Make your reservation before October 14, 2022, to take advantage of hotel availability and rate.
+Prices and availability will not be guaranteed after October 14, so make your reservation soon to take advantage of the discounted conference rate.

+**To access the hotel reservation site to make your reservation, please click the following link:** <a href="https://book.passkey.com/go/SocialScienceHistory" target="_blank">SSHA Hilton Reservations</a>.
 &emsp;
-The hotel has set up a special reservation site for the Social Science History Association. **To access the hotel reservation site to make your reservation, please click the following link:** <a href="https://book.passkey.com/go/SocialScienceHistory" target="_blank">Hilton Reservations</a>.
+If you would like to reserve your room before or after the event dates shown, please call the Hilton Reservations Department directly at 1-800-445-8667 and reference group code: SSH.
 &emsp;
-If you would like to reserve your room before or after the event dates shown, please call the Hilton Reservations Department directly at 1-800-445-8667 and reference group code SSH.
-Group rates cannot be guaranteed after October 15, 2022.

 <i>Palmer House Hilton
 17 East Monroe Street
 Chicago, Illinois 60603